 Not a lot given the amount of ongoing work that needs to be done to meet Google’s requirements.
 In reality, you’d be lucky to get a good quality blog post written for that much.

 Costs will vary from agency to agency, but as a very rough guide, in the UK you should be expecting to pay around £70 an hour as a starting point.
+You can also expect to pay more for SEO in big cities like London and Manchester.
 But this isn’t really a good way of measuring the cost of SEO.

 Some of the more non-priority tasks might take longer than priority ones, so in terms of value and effectiveness, paying by the hour isn’t the way forward unless the project requires it.

 Most SEO work is carried out on a monthly basis for a set amount.
 For example, my average client will spend around £2,000 on Local SEO services.

 This could range from anything from £100 up to £10,000 per month, generally speaking.
 But going back to the hourly rate, if you’re paying anything under £500, then you can only really expect to receive a few hours worth of work.